ipadthree/MyCrackingTheCoding/README.md

 # MyCrackingTheCoding
-My answer to the problems on Cracking the coding interview.
+My answers to the problems on Cracking the coding interview.